LaurenJTaylor/hello-world2/README.md

 # hello-world2

-My Name is Lauren Taylor.
+My name is Lauren Taylor.
 Completely new to this so having a practice.